EverythingHelloworld/MyFinancePal/README.md

 **
     If you have merge conflicts, click on the source control button (looks like a tree) and open the files with the conflicts.
-Incoming changes are what is different on github current changes are what you are trying to push.
+Incoming changes are what is different on github and current changes are what you are trying to push.
 Make sure your commit went through.
-    After that review the code to see which option to choose.
+    After that, review the code to see which option to choose.
 You will have to choose which changes to accept and / or reject.
 If you're not sure, ask someone else.
 If you're sure you've fixed the conflict, enter the following commands:

-    git status (this shows you which files you have changed, good to check in case you accidentally changed something - these are listed in red because they are unstaged i.e. not in the list of files to be committed)
+    git status

     git add . (since you accepted or rejected changes the files are different and you need to stage them again)